Kailash Mansarovar Yatra: Buddhism

 For Buddhists, Mount Kailash is known as Kang Rinpoche or "Precious Jewel of Snow."
 It is considered the dwelling place of Demchok (Chakrasamvara), a deity representing supreme bliss.
 Buddhists believe that circumambulating the mountain purifies negative karma and leads to enlightenment.
 Lake Manasarovar is associated with Anavatapta, a dragon lake mentioned in ancient Buddhist texts.

-Jainism

-Jains regard Mount Kailash as Ashtapada, the site where the first Tirthankara, Rishabhadeva, attained nirvana (liberation).
-Jain scriptures mention that Rishabhadeva delivered his final sermon at this sacred site, making it a pilgrimage of immense spiritual importance for Jains.

-Bon Religion
+Bon religion

-The indigenous Bon religion of Tibet considers Mount Kailash as the spiritual center where their founder, Tonpa Shenrab Miwoche, descended from heaven.
+The indigenous Bon religion of Tibet considers Mount Kailash as the spiritual center where Tonpa Shenrab Miwoche descended from heaven.
 Bon followers circumambulate Mount Kailash counterclockwise, unlike followers of other religions.

 Pilgrimage Route and Circumambulation

+Lipulekh Pass route

+The Lipulekh Pass route begins at Dharchula in Pithoragarh district, Uttarakhand, and follows the Kali River gorge northeast through Tawaghat, Gala, and Budhi to Gunji (3200 m), the last major settlement on the route.
+From Gunji, the route continues through Kalapani to Nabhidhang (4266 m), the last camp on the Indian side before the pass.
+The Kumaon Mandal Vikas Nigam (KMVN) operates rest huts at camps along the route, including at Nabhidhang.
+Nabhidhang also serves as the principal viewpoint for Om Parvat, whose snow formation resembling the Om symbol is visible from the camp.

+After an 8 km trek from Nabhidhang, pilgrims reach Lipulekh Pass (5334 m) and enter Tibet.
+In 2020, the Border Roads Organisation (BRO) completed road connectivity from Dharchula to Lipulekh Pass.
+In 2023, BRO began construction of a 6.5 km road from the KMVN huts at Nabhidhang to Lipulekh Pass, along with a 'Kailash View Point' from which Mount Kailash would be visible from Indian territory.

+The yatra through the Lipulekh route was suspended following the COVID-19 pandemic and had not resumed as of 2023.

 Circumambulation (Kora/Parikrama)

 Pilgrims cross the high-altitude Dolma La Pass (5,630 m / 18,471 ft), which is considered the toughest section of the route due to its steep ascent, thin air, and unpredictable weather.